sirbastiano/VDS2Raw/readme.md

 ```diff
 + python inference.py --img_path /path/to/image
 ```
-The script will load the trained model, process the input imagery, and generate bounding box predictions for the vessels present in the images.
+The script will load the trained model, process the input imagery, and generate bounding box predictions for the vessels present in the images in the output_results folder.

 3. Evaluate the results and analyze the model's performance on the new imagery.